 We're here for that.

-But uh, there's the president say, well, they're all they're all but citizens except everything but on paper.
+But there's the president saying, well, they're all but citizens except everything but on paper.

 Well, the paper is the part that actually matters, not the part that they live here, work here, or go to school here.

-But on average, we have two hundred and fifty-five illegal alien youths who are taken into custody of the Office of Refugee Resettlement every single day this month, according to the latest figures that the agency provided to Congress.
+But on average, we have 255 illegal alien youths who are taken into custody of the Office of Refugee Resettlement every single day this month, according to the latest figures that the agency provided to Congress.

 It is the largest number of illegal alien children ever in the care of the federal government.

-The agency says they will need an additional one or two billion dollars for next year above and beyond the one point two billion that we already spent this year and what is proposed for 2017.
+Now, to pay for this, that means you, the hardworking men and women of America, to pay for all this, the agency says they will need an additional $1 or $2 billion for next year above and beyond the $1.2 billion that we already spent this year and what is proposed for 2017.

 So this is real money.

-Now we've talked about in the past, American taxpayers, the impact on our criminal justice system, our health care system.
+Now, we've talked about this in the past, American taxpayers, the impact on our criminal justice system, our health care system.

-We know there's competition for jobs, and our educational system, it's enormous.
+We know there's competition for jobs and our educational system.

 We're paying trillions of dollars a year because some people don't want to respect American law and American sovereignty.

-Now the Secretary of Department of Health and Human Services, where you know a lot of this resides, they're diverting a hundred and sixty-seven million from other programs now to cover the cost of services for these new illegal arrivals through December 9th.
+Now, the Secretary of the Department of Health and Human Services, where a lot of this resides, they're diverting $167 million from other programs now to cover the cost of services for these new illegal arrivals through December 9th.

-And there's a lot of talk now that President Obama on the way out the door.
+And there's a lot of talk now that President Obama, on the way out the door, remember, the power of the pardon is absolute.

 If he wants to pardon every illegal immigrant, he could probably do it.